 “Although I only have my knowledge from the media, it is clear that our scepticism about the market system has proved to be correct.
 The trouble is that the world is so dependent on energy, there is no desire to change anything.
 Apparently there must be truly great disasters in order to get the necessary changes.”

 The documentary looks into crime in the carbon markets.
 Marius-Christian Frunza is a lecturer at Sorbonne and Dorphine University.
-He’s written a book titled, “Fraud and Carbon Markets” (which REDD-Monitor will be reviewing in the coming weeks).
+He’s written a book titled, “Fraud and Carbon Markets”.
 He points out that,

 “If you want to do crime and you want to be fast and untraceable, carbon is one of the perfect candidates.”